AgentMC/Sao19/Translate/En/Part2.md

 "Em......
 What!?
 A sphere!?"

 She couldn’t help screaming.
 Suddenly, she felt unwillingly feared and unconsciously stomped on both feet.
-Next to her Tsukigaki snorted “fururu” as if laughing at stupid Kirito.
+Next to her Tsukigaki snorted “**fururu**” as if laughing at stupid Kirito.

 Kirito then spent five minutes and taught her about the global spherical structure — the planet, — as he named it.
 Of course, it was not so easy to accept, but there was something that could help.

 The "Morning Star Lookout" on the 95th floor of the Central Cathedral was open to the all the skies around.
 Standing at that floor, looking at the ground, it was visible that the horizon far away draws a gentle upward arc.

-_If the world is truly spherical, — it seems like it is obvious — but when you try to wrap your head around, you start realizing things, thought Ronye watching Lunaria floating in the sky._
+_If the world is truly spherical, — it seems like it is obvious — but when you try to wrap your head around, you start realizing things_, thought Ronye watching Lunaria floating in the sky.

 Unexpectedly, words she had never thought of went out from her lips.